 Data empowers us to run smarter, more engaging sales and marketing strategies.
 But if it isn’t managed properly, it can quickly become unwieldy.
 Bad data is the cause of many of the ills that plague go-to-market organizations.
 Not only does it stifle revenue generation, it actually causes the business to lose money.
 In a Gartner survey, respondents said they estimated that bad data cost them, on average, $15 million per year.

 A clean Salesforce database, on the other hand, sets the foundation for effective automations, accurate personalization, and better planning, all of which translate to better operations and higher revenue.
 High-performing operations teams perform proactive, regular Salesforce data cleaning.
 And that enables sales, marketing, and customer success teams to spend more time engaging with leads and customers, and less time on workarounds.
+Keeping data clean and organized using tools such as the Salesforce Data Dictionary from Sonar can help admins with this process.

 What is Salesforce data cleaning?